 A Workgroup participant expressed concern about within year recovery and the volatility in tariffs.
 It was noted that National Grid have an incentive to forecast accurately and limit the use of K. It was challenged why the industry should be subject to the volatility of inaccurate information created by National Grid.
 It was recognised that National Grid should minimise the exposure as any forecasting error is pushed onto Shippers, and Users will see a change in prices for any error.
 The Workgroup considered the elements that factor into the forecast and the flexible sources, for example the long-term forecast will be dependent on production and the difficulty to derive charges.

 National Grid drew the attention of the workgroup to its Licence obligation to set charges to not under or over recovery in any given formula year and it has the ability to set revenue recovery charges to help facilitate this.

+Some Workgroup participants noted that the provisions in 3,28 and 3.29 were not clear enough.
+(26 February 2019).

 Revenue Recovery and Existing Contracts 31 January 2019

-One Workgroup participant believed that the Modification 0678’s Solution does not cover a revenue recovery charge for the storage solution.
+One Workgroup participant believed that the Modification 0678 Solution does not cover a revenue recovery charge for the storage solution.

 The Workgroup considered abandoned storage capacity, and that Modification 0662 held the liability of capacity, and dependent on the qualification, charges were not attracted.